• Home

 Design-Led Tourism and Sri Lanka’s Competitive Edge

 Sri Lanka’s need to differentiate itself in the global tourism market is a recurring theme in industry discussions.
-The country competes with a range of tropical destinations that offer similar climates, landscapes, and broad holiday experiences, so Soh’s insights reflect a belief that design is central to differentiation.
+The country competes with a range of tropical destinations that offer similar climates, landscapes, and broad holiday experiences, so Grace’s insights reflect a belief that design is central to differentiation.
 Thoughtful interiors not only elevate the perception of a destination but help define the identity of entire hospitality ecosystems.

 Balancing Sense of Place with Operational Excellence

 This strategy extends beyond aesthetics.
 Design supports operations, enhances staff workflow, and strengthens the consistency of service delivery, and these elements contribute to guests’ overall perception of a property.
-Soh emphasised that good workflow is essential for service effectiveness, cost savings, and guest satisfaction, and the guiding intention behind such decisions is simple: guests should leave wanting to return.
-This idea has been present throughout DGDI’s work with JKH, informing layouts, circulation systems, and the placement of functional elements in both front-of-house and back-of house settings.
+Grace emphasised that good workflow is essential for service effectiveness, cost savings, and guest satisfaction, and the guiding intention behind such decisions is simple: guests should leave wanting to return.
+This idea has been present throughout DGDI’s work with JKH, informing layouts, circulation systems, and the placement of functional elements in both front-of-house and back-of-house settings.

 Luxury accommodations in particular benefit from environments that balance comfort with wellbeing.
-For Soh, natural light, durable yet culturally relevant materials, and intuitive spatial flow contribute both to the guest experience and to the property’s long-term value.
+For Grace, natural light, durable yet culturally relevant materials, and intuitive spatial flow contribute both to the guest experience and to the property’s long-term value.
 These considerations are tied to operational longevity, maintenance needs, and ROI.
 Guest facing “touch and feel” elements receive higher attention, she noted, while service areas prioritise durability and function.

 Designing for Behaviour, Engagement, and Revenue

-Soh connects this directly to modern guest expectations.
+Grace connects this directly to modern guest expectations.

 “Instagrammable moments” have become a standard feature rather than a trend, which she considers fundamental to any interior.
 Each space should offer at least one feature, she said, that naturally invites sharing.
 This not only enhances the guest experience but also supports marketing efforts, allowing design to extend its influence into how a property is perceived online and how travellers make decisions.